 These resources may be useful to those interested in implementing a handwashing program or a Global Handwashing Day event.
-This is not an exhaustive list, and many more materials are available on the resources page of the Global Public-Private Partnership for Handwashing’s website.
+This is not an exhaustive list, and many more materials are available on the resources page of the Global Handwashing Partnership’s website.

 Key resources on this page address:

 Design, Delivery, and M&E for Handwashing with Soap Programs Distance Learning Course

 This distance learning course developed by the GHP consists of two one-hour modules that seek to provide background on the state of the knowledge of handwashing with soap (HWWS) and practical guidance on how to design and implement HHWS behavior change programs that target marginalized groups in communities, schools, health centers and other institutions and can be brought to scale.

 More than Just a Day